Heatblur-Simulations/f-14-manual/src/systems/flight_controls_gear/gear_ground_handling.md

 The antiskid system switch also controls the spoiler brake system that deploys the spoilers as brakes when the throttles are set to IDLE while on the ground.

-> **Note:** The antiskid should be disabled during taxi as below 15 knots, the system may disturb
+> 💡 The antiskid should be disabled during taxi as below 15 knots, the system may disturb
 > normal braking even though the antiskid feature is not operational at those speeds.

 The ANTI SKID SPOILER BK switch on the Fuel Management Panel panel controls the system.
 OFF disables